-On this day in 1970, rock star Elvis Presley is greeted at the White House by President Richard M. Nixon.
+On December 21, 1970, rock star Elvis Presley is greeted at the White House by President Richard M. Nixon.
 Presley’s visit was not just a social call: He wanted to meet Nixon in order to offer his services in the government’s war on drugs.

 The guard immediately recognized Presley, but followed protocol and asked for permission to send him on to the White House.
 He apparently was not searched before being granted admission: Upon meeting Nixon he presented the president with a gift–a World War II-era Colt .45 pistol.
 The two were photographed shaking hands, Nixon in a conservative suit and tie and Elvis wearing tight purple velvet pants and an open-collared shirt with jeweled chains, a purple velvet cape slung over his shoulders and an enormous belt buckle.
 Nixon and “The King” exchanged pleasantries and agreed that “those who use drugs are in the vanguard of American protest.”
 Presley again reiterated his desire to do whatever he could to help influence young people and fellow musicians to reject drugs and anti-Americanism.
 At the conclusion of the brief meeting, Presley surprised Nixon with a hug.